svn2github/jmodelica/branches/dev-5611/Docker/README.txt

 Building
 ========

-For the latest version of Ubunto:
+For the latest version of Ubuntu, navigate to the folder with the Dockerfile, and run:

+docker build -f ./Dockerfile_full_image . --build-arg DOCKER_LINUX_DIST=jmodelica/ubuntu_base --build-arg DOCKER_DIST_TAG=18.04 .

+For the CentOS version 7.3, run:

-> docker build -t jmodelica/ubuntu:0.1  --build-arg  DOCKER_LINUX_DIST=ubuntu -f  <dockerfile-name> .
+docker build -f ./Dockerfile_full_image . --build-arg DOCKER_LINUX_DIST=jmodelica/centos_base --build-arg DOCKER_DIST_TAG=7.3 .

-Available dockerfiles are
-- Dockerfile.all : build a JModelica image from scratch
-- Dockerfile : build a base image for JModelica
-- Dockerfile_full_image : build a JModelica full image

 Available environment variables:

 DOCKER_LINUX_DIST=<linux-distribution>
 DOCKER_DIST_TAG=<distribution-release>
-DOCKER_JMODELICA_BRANCH=<jmodelica-branch>

-A JModelica tagged version can be also choosen by using --build-arg DOCKER_JMODELICA_BRANCH=</tags/tag-version>

-Example of a build command:
-> docker build -t local/jmodelica/jmodelica/centos_base:7.3.1 --build-arg  DOCKER_LINUX_DIST=centos --build-arg DOCKER_DIST_TAG=7.3.1611 -f  Dockerfile.all .
+After building, you can for example list all the installed packages (for the ubuntu image) with the following command: docker run -it jmodelica/ubuntu_base:18.04 apt list --installed

 to instantiate a container of the resulting image, try